-14 The bulletin's parenthetical reference to section 3(g) of Executive Order 12,866 for a definition of "regulatory action" leads to three problems.
+&lt;sup>14 The Bulletin's parenthetical reference to section 3(g) of Executive Order 12,866 for a definition of "regulatory action" leads to three problems.
 First, Executive Order 12,866 no longer contains a section 3(g)-it only existed from 2007 to 2009.
 Second, even when section 3(g) did exist, that section defined "guidance document," not "regulatory action."
-Its definition of a guidance document is virtually identical to the one found in the OMB Bulletin and did nothing to amend the definition of "regulatory action" in section 3(d) of Executive Order 12,866, as the bulletin suggests.
+Its definition of a guidance document is virtually identical to the one found in the OMB Bulletin and did nothing to amend the definition of "regulatory action" in section 3(d) of Executive Order 12,866, as the Bulletin suggests.
 Finally, the definition of "regulatory action" in section 3(d) appears to encompass statements that are widely viewed as guidance-in particular, interpretative rules and policy statements.
 That is because a "regulatory action" is defined there as a "substantive action" that issues or leads to a final rule.
 Executive Order 12,866, §3(d).
 If such a "substantive action" is the same as a "substantive rule," this term would include any non-procedural interpretative rule and policy statement.
-See Anthony, supra note , at 1321 n.
-37 (noting that "the term 'substantive rule'... embraces legislative rules, interpretive rules, and policy statements other than those concerned applicability and future effect"-but, unlike the OMB Bulletin, it is limited to written statements only.
+See Anthony, supra note 3, at 1321 n.
+37 (noting that "the term 'substantive rule'... embraces legislative rules, interpretive rules, and policy statements other than those concerned with procedure, practice, or agency organization.").